NelsonBilber/programming-languages/README.md

-# programming-languages
+# Programming languages

-Samples and tuturials about C#,Java, ...
+Samples and tutorials about Python, C#,Java, ...

+### Pyhton

+Check source code samples in this repository [PyCode](https://github.com/NelsonBilber/py.thehardway)

 ### C'#'
 Covers some basic and advanced topics of C#.
 How to use Inheritance, Delegates, Generics, Collections, Events, Parelellism, Concurrency, Lambdas, ...